4U 0614+091

 4U 0614+091 is a low-mass X-ray binary star system which features a neutron star and a low-mass companion star.
 The binary system lies 10,000 light-years away in Orion.
 It produces jets like a microquasar, the first time an object other than a black hole has been shown to produce jets.

+4U 0614+091 is an atoll source.